-Lewis, Edward B. Formerly, Department of Biology, California Institute of Technology, Pasadena, California.
+Lewis, Edward B. Department of Biology, California Institute of Technology, Pasadena, California.
 Nobelist.

 Any of a number of alternative forms of a gene.
-Allele is a contraction of allelomorph, a term that William Bateson used to designate one of the alternative forms of a unit showing mendelian segregation.
+An allele is a variant form of a gene (see illustration).
+Allele is a contraction of allelomorph, which is a term that William Bateson used to designate one of the alternative forms of a unit showing mendelian segregation.
 New alleles arise from existing ones by mutation.
 The diversity of alleles produced in this way is the basis for hereditary variation and evolution.
-See also: Gene; Mendelism; Mutation
+See also: Gene; Genetics; Mendelism; Mutation

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.